Bayard

 Despite the decline of mining in later years, Grant County has maintained its agricultural and tourism industries, while also exploring alternative economic opportunities such as renewable energy projects.
 Today, the county's rich history is preserved and celebrated through various museums and cultural events, showcasing the enduring legacy of the Native American inhabitants, the mining boom, and the resilience of the communities that call Grant County home.

-This timeline provides a condensed summary of the historical journey of Grant County, New Mexico.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Grant County, New Mexico.

 • 1803: The Louisiana Purchase gives the United States control over the area that would later become Grant County.